Bikes for bonuses as China's wealthy reminisce

-HONG KONG (Reuters) - Rich Chinese are buying bicycles that cost more than the average citizen makes in three years, motivated by nostalgia for the days when two wheels were the primary means of transport.
+HONG KONG, Dec 24 (Reuters) - Rich Chinese are buying bicycles that cost more than the average citizen makes in three years, motivated by nostalgia for the days when two wheels were the primary means of transport.

 China is now the world’s biggest auto market, but high-end bike sales are expected to grow by 10 percent a year as they become a status symbol for wealthy executives.

-Yu Yiqun, the creative director at an advertising company in the Chinese capital, cycles to work on his favorite bike - a 100,000 yuan ($16,000) hand-made Alex Moulton.
+Yu Yiqun, the creative director at an advertising company in the Chinese capital, cycles to work on his favourite bike - a 100,000 yuan ($16,000) hand-made Alex Moulton.

 “It might be the only one in Beijing.
 It’s like the Rolls-Royce of bicycles.
 Very classical, purely hand-made,” said the 40-year-old Yu, who has about 35 high-end bikes.